Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Literature Review

-In our experiment, we employ the state-of-the-art WSAD VAD models, such as the prompt-enhanced learning for VAD (\textsc{PEL4VAD})~\cite{pu2024learning}, to detect anomalies in the video data sets with and without AN.
-The \textsc{PEL4VAD} employs temporal context aggregation and augmented semantic discriminability through prompt-enhanced learning to significantly improve the computational efficiency and accuracy of VAD, respectively~\cite{pu2024learning}.
-The temporal context aggregation efficiently captures temporal relations across video snippets by reusing the similarity matrix, reducing computational load and parameter count.
+In our experiment, we employ the state-of-the-art WSAD models, such as the prompt-enhanced learning for VAD (\textsc{PEL4VAD})~\cite{pu2024learning}, to measure the VAD utility and detect anomalies in video datasets after AN.
+The \textsc{PEL4VAD} employs temporal context aggregation and augmented semantic discriminability through prompt-enhanced learning to significantly improve the computational efficiency and accuracy of WSAD, respectively~\cite{pu2024learning}.
+The temporal context aggregation efficiently captures temporal relations across video snippets by reusing a similarity matrix, reducing computational load and parameter count.
 The prompt-enhanced learning is achieved through knowledge-based prompts (using \textsc{ConceptNet}~\cite{speer2017conceptnet}), context separation (embedding using \textsc{CLIP}~\cite{radford2021learning}), and cross-modal alignment, enriching the model's semantic discrimination.
-We have also experimented with other top-performing WSAD models, the magnitude-contrastive glance-and-focus network (\textsc{MGFN})~\cite{chen2023mgfn}.
+We also utilize other top-performing WSAD models, the magnitude-contrastive glance-and-focus network (\textsc{MGFN})~\cite{chen2023mgfn}.
 The \textsc{MGFN} utilizes transformers to glance at the whole video globally and then steer attention to each video portion, imitating the global-to-local vision system of human beings for VAD~\cite{chen2023mgfn}.